 Best First Targets

 I usually recommend the Orion Moon 260 map to beginners.
-It does a wonderful job of showing the Moon and points out 260 key features including the Apollo landing sites.
+It does a wonderful job of showing the Moon and points out 260 key features, including the Apollo landing sites.

-Because the Moon is so bright, many people find it uncomfortable to view with a telescope.
+Because the Moon is so bright, many people find it uncomfortable to view it with a telescope.
 I prefer to use a moon filter with my telescopes.
 These filters typically cost $25 or less.
-I usually recommend a 25% filter which lets through about 25% of the light.
+I usually recommend a 25% filter, which lets through about 25% of the light.
 I also feel it improves contrast, showing me details I would otherwise miss.

 When they are in the sky, they will always travel in the southern sky along an arc that is called the ecliptic.
 This is the same arc that the Sun and Moon travel.
 Once you know where to look, they are easy to spot when they are in the sky.

 Jupiter and Saturn are wonderful to view.
-Even with a 70 mm telescope, you can see cloud bands on Jupiter and the great red spot.
+Even with a 70-mm telescope, you can see cloud bands on Jupiter and the great red spot.
 You can also see the 4 bright moons of Jupiter.

-Venus is the third brightest object in the sky, after the Sun and the Moon.
-However, it is covered in clouds so you can’t see any details of the planet.
+Venus is the third-brightest object in the sky, after the Sun and the Moon.
+However, it is covered in clouds, so you can’t see any details of the planet.
 Venus goes through phases, like our Moon, and these can be observed.
 Because it is closer to the Sun that the Earth, Venus is usually best observed near sunset or sunrise.
 I like to use my moon filter when viewing Venus.

-Mercury is very close to the Sun and can only be seen very close to sunrise or sunset often just before the Sun has fully set.
+Mercury is very close to the Sun and can only be seen very close to sunrise or sunset, often just before the Sun has fully set.
 It will appear as a bright star.
 Under high magnification, you can see that it is actually a disk rather than a star, but you are unlikely to see any other detail.
 Because Mercury is so close to the Sun, you must be VERY careful.
-If you were to accidentally get the Sun, even the setting Sun, into view you could damage your eyes.
+If you were to accidentally get the Sun, even the setting Sun, into view, you could damage your eyes.
 So be very careful if you are going after Mercury.

 You can view the Sun with any telescope, but you MUST have a solar filter on the scope that covers the entire opening on the front of the scope.
 Never use a solar filter that attaches to the eyepiece.

 To the surprise of many, it is possible to view the Moon, Jupiter, Venus, Mars and sometimes Saturn during the day.
 Mercury is too close to the Sun to be safe, so don’t try it.
-You have to learn how to predict where they will be, but for now, be aware that daytime observing is possible.
+You have to learn how to predict where they will be, but for now, be aware that daytime observation is possible.
 Just make sure you are well away from the Sun.

 Deep Sky Objects

-When you look at a chart, or one of the computer/phone apps, you will see that deep sky objects are rated by a scale called magnitude.
-In simple terms the lower the number the brighter the object.
+When you look at a chart or one of the computer/phone apps, you will see that deep sky objects are rated by a scale called magnitude.
+In simple terms, the lower the number, the brighter the object.

 Turn Left at Orion, the book I mentioned earlier, does an excellent job of rating targets as to what size telescope works best for each target.
 To a large extent, this is related to the magnitude.

 The Pleiades is a good example of an open cluster.
 This is an open star cluster that can be found in the constellation of Taurus which is in the sky in the fall.
-There are well over a hundred such clusters that can be seen and enjoyed even in a small telescope.
+There are well over a hundred such clusters that can be seen and enjoyed even with a small telescope.
 Some can even be viewed with binoculars.

 Deep sky objects, DSOs, include open clusters, globular clusters, galaxies, nebulae, and double stars.
-The larger the aperture of your scope and the darker the sky the better these will look in your telescope.
+The larger the aperture of your scope and the darker the sky, the better these will look in your telescope.
 There are thousands of DSOs to enjoy.

 How to Find Targets You Can’t See With Naked Eye?

-Here we address two challenges, telescope instructions on how to know what to look for and how to find it.
+Here we address two challenges: telescope instructions on how to know what to look for and how to find it.